 Spices and green onion - We use paprika, garlic powder, mustard and salt to season the croquettes.
 These spices add flavors but are subtle enough that the salmon can shine.
 The addition of green onions brings some freshness and bright flavor to the dish.

 Breadcrumbs - A little bit of breadcrumbs brings the whole mixture together and makes it easy to handle.
 You can use store-bought or homemade breadcrumbs to make these croquettes.

 In a large bowl, mash boiled potatoes using a potato masher or your food processor.
 Add the flaked salmon to the potatoes.
 Add in the eggs and the seasoning.
 Finish with chopped green onion and breadcrumbs.

 Mix well until all the ingredients are well incorporated.
 The mixture will be sticky and that's how it should be, so resist the urge to add more breadcrumbs.
 Cover the bowl and refrigerate for one hour.

 After one hour, take the bowl out of the fridge and place it on the counter.
 Take about two tablespoons of the mixture and, using your wet hands, shape it into a cylinder.
 Repeat this step with the remaining mixture.

 Heat some olive oil in a pan over medium heat.
 Once the olive oil is shimmery, place the croquettes in the pan and sear on one side for about 3 minutes.
 Flip and sear on the other sides as well until golden brown on all sides.

-These croquettes make a delicious tapa that you can serve alongside Spanish tortilla or patatas bravas with some homemade aioli.
+These croquettes make a delicious appetizer that you can serve alongside Spanish tortilla or patatas bravas with some homemade aioli.
 You can also serve these salmon croquettes as a light lunch or dinner with a side of shishito peppers, cucumber tomato avocado salad or Mediterranean salad.

 Frequently asked questions